makyo/seasons.ally.id/content/_index.md

 ## Content note

-This document contains frank discussions of death and grief, including descriptions of the euthanasia of a pet.
+This document contains frank discussions of death and grief, including descriptions of the euthanasia of a pet (marked with ⚠ ).

 [^pdf]: Available for download [here](/seasons.pdf).